-5. Go to Game Center > Dashboard and locate the Device Priority section.
-Find your computer and toggle on Device Priority.
+2. In the Device Priority section, find your computer and toggle on Priority.
 Click the entry in the Timing column and select 2 hours as the duration you want the device to be prioritized for.

-You can now enjoy playing games without lag on your computer for the next 2 hours.
+Done!
+You can now enjoy using your computer for the next 2 hours.